kmichali/test-carpentry-lesson/_episodes/01-introduction.md

 - "How do I create a list?"
 - "How do I instert a figure?"
 objectives:
-- "Know what Markdown is"
+- "Know what Markdown is."
-- "Know how to instert lists"
+- "Know how to instert lists."
-- "Know how instert figures"
+- "Know how instert figures."
 keypoints:
 - "Markdown is a markup language that can be converted to HTML."
 - "Use `-` to start a list"